Arambourgiania: History of research

 Arambourgiania was named after paleontologist Camille Arambourg, who first studied the specimen.

-In 1943, during phosphate mining operations near the town of Ruseifa, Jordan, a railway worker found a several fossil fragments associated with an incomplete fossilized cervical (neck) vertebra measuring 60.96 cm in length.
+In 1943, during phosphate mining operations near the town of Ruseifa, Jordan, a railway worker found several fossil fragments associated with an incomplete fossilized cervical (neck) vertebra measuring 60.96 cm in length.
 Later in the same year, these fossils were acquired by Amin Kawar, the director of a nearby phosphate mine.
-Kawar brought the fossils to the attention of Dr. T. Harding, the Director of Antiquities at the British Residence in Amman (at the time Jordan was a British protectorate) who then examined the remains.
+Kawar brought the fossils to the attention of Dr. Gerald Lankester Harding, the Director of Antiquities at the British Residence in Amman (at the time Jordan was a British protectorate) who then examined the remains.
 The vertebra generated some publicity — it was even shown to Abdullah I of Jordan.
 Subsequently, the fossils were transferred to the Hebrew University of Jerusalem where reports of their origin, anatomy, and location were filed, with copies then sent to the Jordan Phosphates Mines Company.
 Unfortunately, these reports have since been destroyed, though there may be existing records at the Hebrew University.
 The phosphates in which the fossil was found belong to the Ruseifa Formation, which dates to the Maastrichtian age (72–66 million years ago) of the Late Cretaceous period.

 In 1953, the vertebra was sent to the National Museum of Natural History in Paris, France, where it was examined by French paleontologist Camille Arambourg.
 In 1954, Arambourg interpreted the vertebra as the wing metacarpal of a giant pterosaur, and in 1959 named the new genus and species Titanopteryx philadelphiae.
 The generic name Titanopteryx comes from the ancient Greek roots titan, in reference to the giant Greek Titans, and pteryx meaning "wing", while the specific name refers to the ancient name of Amman that was used by the Greeks: Philadelphia.
 The new species was based on the misidentified wing metacarpal, making this fossil the holotype specimen; several more elements had been found at the time but were undescribed and unidentified.
 Arambourg had a plaster cast made and then sent the fossil back to the offices of the Jordan Phosphates Mines Company; this latter aspect was later forgotten, and the bone was assumed lost.